-MSTIC interns are part of a Sandia program, Technical Internships to Advance National Security (TITANS), which offers students valuable cross-exposure to projects in three other TITANS tracks sponsored by the Center for Analysis Systems and Applications; the Center for Cyber Defenders; and Interns for Security, Arms Control, and Force Protection Engineering.
+MSTIC interns are part of a Sandia program, Technical Internships to Advance National Security (TITANS), which offers students valuable cross-exposure to projects in two other TITANS tracks sponsored by the Center for Analysis Systems and Applications and the Center for Cyber Defenders.

 Examples of MSTIC projects in specific fields include the following:

 Desired skills and experience for MSTIC projects include the following: